-May 2023: I initially fell in love with the Buddhist regions of the Himalayas in 1998 when I visited the Indian Ladakh and Zanskar and spend a few months traveling and trekking in the region.
-Ever since then I have returned to trek in Bhutan/2005 and in Tibet/2010, where I traveled to Everest Base Camp to reign in New Years Eve.
-Few places in the world can rival the combined exotism of visiting Tibetan Buddhist culture among the soaring peaks of the Himalayas and this includes the Buddhist Mountain Kingdom of Mustang in northern Nepal.
-With a baby coming in September, I wanted to get a good adventure in beforehand and Mustang was the perfect place for one.
-This is the story of my two-week trekking trip to Mustang joined by my friend Jimmie, and brother, Jesse to explore its desolate mountain valleys and its unique Buddhist culture.
+May 2023: I first fell in love with the Buddhist regions of the Himalayas in 1998, when I visited Ladakh and Zanskar in northern India, spending several months traveling and trekking in the region.
+Since then, I’ve returned to trek in Bhutan (2005) and in Tibet (2010), where I celebrated New Year’s Eve at Everest Base Camp.
+Few places in the world can rival the unique experience of immersing in Tibetan Buddhist culture amid the towering peaks of the Himalayas—this includes the Buddhist mountain kingdom of Mustang in northern Nepal.
+With a baby on the way in September, I wanted to fit in a meaningful adventure, and Mustang was the perfect destination.
+This is the story of my two-week trek through Mustang, accompanied by my friend Jimmie and my brother Jesse, as we explored its desolate mountain valleys and vibrant Buddhist culture.

 About Mustang